 "AWS has spent a decade getting its security clearances and building classified regions," one former federal IT procurement official told TechCrunch.
 "OpenAI is essentially renting that trust."
 The arrangement mirrors how Anthropic - ironically, also an AWS partner - has been positioning its Claude AI system for government use.
 But OpenAI's brand recognition and ChatGPT's consumer adoption give it a significant head start with agencies looking to pilot AI tools.

 The deal structure remains unclear, but industry observers expect OpenAI's models will run on AWS's dedicated government cloud environments, including the Top Secret regions used by intelligence agencies.
-That's a technical win for Amazon, which has been fighting 's dominance in federal cloud contracts.
+That's a technical win for Amazon, which has been fighting Microsoft's dominance in federal cloud contracts.
 Microsoft previously invested $13 billion in OpenAI and hosts the company's commercial Azure infrastructure, making this AWS partnership a notable diversification.